smetj/smetj.net/content/anything-to-mqtt.rst

 Breakdown
 ~~~~~~~~~

-Let's break down the different by looking first at the *modules* section of
+Let's break down the different parts of this bootstrap file and start with the
-this bootstrap file:
+modules section:

 The named pipes are created by initializing 3 instances of the
 *wishbone.input.namedpipe* module (line 4, 9, 14).
 Each instance is assigned